NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 ```

 # Training data
 The data files used in this session can be downloaded below (left click "download as..." on the link).
+Copy or download directly into the project folder you created earlier.

 [cgMLST data](https://raw.githubusercontent.com/NorwegianVeterinaryInstitute/BioinfTraining/hk_ef_R_trees/training_files/cgMLST.tsv)